FAQs

 What happens once I am an approved foster?

-- Your household will now be added to our growing database of approved fosters.
+- Once you are approved, you will be part of the Operation Foster community!
+Your household will now be added to our growing database of approved fosters.

-Once it is determined that the household is a match, the PACT representative will forward your contact information to the owner.
+- If we determine that the household is a match, the Operation Foster representative will forward your contact information to the owner.
 The owner will then reach out to you and you will discuss the pet’s personality, routine, and other care needs, as well as your household’s dynamics and routines.
 If possible, we highly recommend a meet and greet.
 Once the meet and greet have been completed and you both think it will be a good fit, PACT must be notified, and we will send out a Foster Agreement for signatures.

 What if we cannot due a meet and greet?

-- Many people will choose to do a meet and greet and drop off at the same time.
+Many people will choose to do a meet and greet and drop off at the same time.
 If this has been discussed.
-Please let PACT know and we will send out a Foster Agreement ahead of time and it can be signed prior to the meeting.
+Please let Operation Foster know and we will send out a Foster Agreement ahead of time and it can be signed prior to the meeting.
 If the meeting doesn’t go well, we will void the contract.

 Can I foster more than one animal at a time for PACT?

-- Yes, at PACT’s discretion, Foster Families can foster more than one animal at a time if space in your home allows for another animal.
+Yes, at Operation Foster’s discretion, Foster Families can foster more than one animal at a time if space in your home allows for another animal.

-- If fostering for another organization other than PACT, the foster’s pet owner and PACT must be notified.
+If fostering for another organization other than Operation Foster, the foster’s pet owner and Operation Foster must be notified.

 Can I choose the type of animal and breed I would like to foster?